Tearsheet

 Kristin Dolan, Chief Executive Officer

-Kristin Dolan has served as the Chief Executive Officer of AMC Networks since February 2023.
-She is a seasoned executive with over 30 years of experience in media and entertainment.
-Prior to her current role, Ms. Dolan founded 605, an audience measurement and data analytics firm, in 2016 and served as its CEO, leading all day-to-day business operations.
-605 was later sold to iSpot.tv in 2023.
-Before founding 605, she spent 16 years in various operating roles at Cablevision Systems Corporation, including Chief Operating Officer, where she oversaw all aspects of the company's cable operations and more than 10,000 employees.
-Ms. Dolan was a key member of the leadership team that managed Cablevision's $17.7 billion sale to Altice USA in 2016.
-She began her career at AMC Networks (then Rainbow Media) in 1989 in affiliate marketing and distribution.
+Kristin Dolan was appointed CEO of AMC Networks in February 2023.
+She has over 30 years of experience in media and entertainment.
+Prior to her role as CEO, she founded and served as CEO of 605, an audience measurement and data analytics firm, which was sold to iSpot TV in 2023.
+Before founding 605 in 2016, Ms. Dolan spent 16 years at Cablevision Systems Corporation, where she held various operating roles, including Chief Operating Officer.
+She was a key member of the leadership team during Cablevision's sale to Altice USA for $17.7 billion in 2016.
+Her career in the industry began at AMC Networks (then Rainbow Media) in 1989.

 Dan McDermott, President, Entertainment & AMC Studios